A charm can be changed at runtime with the

 charm accepts a

---force flag: a forced charm upgrade will upgrade even units
+--force-units flag: a forced charm upgrade will upgrade even

-of skipping the
+the cost of skipping the

 upgrade-charm hook for those units.